 - 1.1.
-This is the Statement of Investment Principles prepared by the Trustee of the Connect Pension and Life Assurance Scheme ("the Scheme").
-This statement sets down the principles which govern the decisions about investments that enable the Scheme to meet the requirements of: - the Pensions Act 1995, as amended by the Pensions Act 2004; and - the Occupational Pension Schemes (Investment) Regulations 2005 as amended by the Occupational Pension Schemes (Investment) (Amendment) Regulations 2010; - the Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018; and - the Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019. - 1.2.
-In preparing this statement the Trustee has consulted Prospect, the Principal Employer, and obtained advice from Barnett Waddingham LLP, the Trustee's investment consultant.
-Barnett Waddingham is authorised and regulated by the Financial Conduct Authority. - 1.3.
-There is no employer-related investment made by the Trustee, and none is intended.
+This Statement of Investment Principles has been prepared by the Trustee of the BECTU Staff Retirement Scheme ("the Scheme") in accordance with the requirements of: - Section 35 of the Pensions Act 1995, as amended by the Pensions Act 2004; - the Occupational Pension Schemes (Investment) Regulations 2005 as amended by the Occupational Pension Schemes (Investment) (Amendment) Regulations 2010; - the Occupational Pension Schemes (Investment) (Amendment) Regulations 2018; and - The Occupational Pension Schemes (Investment and Disclosure) (Amendments) Regulations 2019. - 1.2.
+In preparing this statement the Trustee has consulted Prospect (the Trade Union), the Principal Sponsoring Employer ('the Employer'), and obtained advice from Barnett Waddingham LLP, the Trustee's investment consultant.
+Barnett Waddingham is authorised and regulated by the Financial Conduct Authority for a range of investment business activities.
+This statement is consistent with the Scheme's governing documents. - 1.3.
+The Scheme is registered with HM Revenue and Customs.
+There is no formal employer-related investment made by the Trustee, and none is intended.
 The Employer intends to remit all relevant contributions to the Trustee within the relevant timescales. - 1.4.
 This statement has been prepared with regard to the 2001 Myners review of institutional investment (including subsequent updates), and Scheme Funding legislation. - 1.5.
 The Trustee will review this statement at least every three years or if there is a significant change in any of the areas covered by the statement. - 1.6.
-The investment powers of the Trustee are set out in Clause 39 of the Definitive Trust Deed & Rules, dated9 May 2018.
+The investment powers of the Trustee are set out in Clause 5 of the Scheme's Rules, dated 16 September 1998.
 This statement is consistent with those powers.